RaMitry/ip2country_CI/README.md

 To use database query in library the library line in config/autoload.php file was changed to
 $autoload['libraries'] = array('database');

-Methods descriptions and some comments was added into the code.
+Methods descriptions and some comments were added into the code.